jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Decapus.md

 RacialMods: +4 Perception
 Languages: Aklo
 SQ: sound mimicry (voices), tentacles
+SpecialAbilities:
+  Tentacles (Ex): >
-SpecialAbilities: Tentacles (Ex) A decapus's tentacles must all strike at a single target, but they do so as a primary attack.
+    A decapus's tentacles must all strike at a single target, but they do so as a primary attack.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: